ApproxEng/approxeng.input/_sources/howtouse.rst.txt

   bluetooth to when it's connected with a wire, so you'll need to use the correct one!

-- :class:`approxeng.input.rockcandy.RockCandy` for the Rock Candy PS4 controller clone (it appears to describe itself as a PS3 controller, but has the controls of a PS4 one!).
-Contribution from Keith Ellis (pitutorials_ on twitter).
+- :class:`approxeng.input.rockcandy.RockCandy` for the Rock Candy PS4 controller clone (it appears to describe itself as a PS3 controller, but has the controls of a PS4 one!)

 - :class:`approxeng.input.steamcontroller.SteamController` for the Valve Steam controller.
 This is a bit of a strange one, and you'll need to be running a driver which creates a virtual XBox360 device to use it, but it does work.
 See